vikramparihar/Conversational-AI/README.md

     - npm install
     - node app.js

-    - You will see like this: Example app listening on port 3000
+    - You will see like this on terminal: Example app listening on port 3000

 ###<br>
   - Open your browser and paste the url (http://localhost:3000/)